laurauntner/wikidata-to-cidoc-crm/README.md

 <summary><h2>🌐 Relations Module (INTRO)</h2></summary>

-The [relations.py](https://github.com/laurauntner/wikidata-to-cidoc-crm/blob/main/relations/relations.py) script reads a list of Wikidata QIDs from a CSV file and creates RDF triples using INTRO, CIDOC CRM (eCRM, mapped to CRM) and LRMoo (mapped to FRBRoo).
+The [relations.py](https://github.com/laurauntner/wikidata-to-cidoc-crm/blob/main/relations/relations.py) script reads a list of Wikidata QIDs for works from a CSV file and creates RDF triples using INTRO, CIDOC CRM (eCRM, mapped to CRM) and LRMoo (mapped to FRBRoo).
 It models:

 - Literary works (`F2_Expression`, see works module)
   - linked to the Wikidata item via `owl:sameAs`